sooffia/T1A3-Terminal-Application/README.md

 The target audience for the ScheduGenius terminal application includes both students and teachers.
 For students, ScheduGenius offers a convenient way to manage their class schedules, helping them stay organized and on track with their academic commitments.
 Teachers can also benefit from ScheduGenius by using it to manage their teaching schedules, track class timings, and organize classroom activities effectively.
 By catering to both students and teachers, ScheduGenius aims to streamline the scheduling process and enhance productivity in educational environments.

 ## Code Style
-The ScheduGenius terminal application was meticulously crafted using Python3, adhering to industry-standard conventions and guidelines such as the PEP 8 - Style Guide For Python Code by Guido van Rossum, Barry Warsaw, and Nick Coghlan.
-This includes maintaining a clean and organized code layout with four spaces of indentation, consistent use of tabs (though spaces are preferred), block comments for clarity, and whitespace management in expressions and statements.(1)
+The ScheduGenius terminal application was meticulously crafted using Python3, adhering to industry-standard conventions and guidelines such as the PEP 8 - Style Guide For Python Code.
+This includes maintaining a clean and organized code layout with four spaces of indentation, consistent use of tabs (though spaces are preferred), block comments for clarity, and whitespace management in expressions and statements (Van Rossum, 2001).

 A key focus was placed on using descriptive variable and function names, following the lowercase with underscores convention for readability and understanding.
 Docstrings were employed for all functions to provide comprehensive documentation within the codebase.